mrjono1/joi-to-typescript/README.md

 - [joi-to-swagger](https://github.com/Twipped/joi-to-swagger) using `.meta({className:''})`
 - [hapi-swagger](https://github.com/glennjones/hapi-swagger) using `.label('')`

-The use of `.meta({className:'')` is prefeerd over `.label('')`, because `Joi.label()` is intended to be used for meaningful error message, using it for another purpose makes Joi lose a standard feature, this is especially noticeable for frontend usages of Joi.
+The use of `.meta({className:'')` is preferred over `.label('')`, because `Joi.label()` is intended to be used for meaningful error message, using it for another purpose makes Joi lose a standard feature, this is especially noticeable for frontend usages of Joi.
 The choice of the property `className` is because this property is used by joi-to-swagger making this project work with other projects.

 ## Installation Notes